allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 Where can you look for improvements?
 First of all, in phases one and two.
 1. **Input delay** phase – the interaction can happen anytime during the user’s visit.
 The main thread in the browser may be busy at this time because of some already ongoing task.
-This situatio can increase how long this phase lasts.
+This situation can increase how long this phase lasts.
 Blocked main thread = longer time to call the event callback.
 <img src="/img/articles/2024-04-23-INP-new-core-web-vitals/inp-scheme-input-delay.png" alt="INP - scheme of the Input delay phase" class="small-image"/>
 2. **Processing time** – it is the time when event callbacks with the engineer’s code that handles user interaction are executed